 Justin’s athletic schedule as a youngster kept Chandra hopping.
 She was both cheerleader and chauffer at his soccer and basketball games and was the same for Kirstin, who favored gymnastics and dance.

 It was Chandra who suggested Stephen return home to Virginia to consider a career change, and when his dream became growing a vineyard and building a winery, that also became Chandra’s.
 In Rosemont’s formative years, she remained in Michigan with the children while Stephen traveled back and forth.

 Initially, Chandra helped in the vineyard picking and processing grapes.
 When the winery first opened, she managed the tasting room for a while and helped handle the first of the weddings and events held at the winery.
-Today, she assists the winery with housekeeping and delivers Rosemont wine to various business location in the state.
-Chandra now truly enjoys having more time to share with her four amazing grandchildren: Jake (9), Taylor (7), Olivia (6), and Riley (2).
+Today, she assists the winery with housekeeping and delivers Rosemont wine to various business locations in the state.
+Chandra now truly enjoys having more time to share with her four amazing grandchildren: Jake, Taylor, Olivia, and Riley.

 Like all of the Roses, Chandra will agree that a family business poses challenges, but it’s heartwarming to have all of her family so close, including Kirstin who lives in Richmond.

 Chandra says, “I am so thankful for everyone who has helped us realize this dream.
 We’ve had phenomenal support and growth.
 We have a great, knowledgeable, and caring winery staff; a special, dedicated, and hardworking vineyard crew; and our very talented Justin and Aubrey.
 I do wholeheartedly believe in this family business!”